-You’ll be given a Simple Payment card.
-Take it to a PayPoint outlet displaying the Simple Payment sign - you can collect your payment there.
+Take your Simple Payment card to a PayPoint outlet displaying the Simple Payment sign - you can collect your payment there.

-PayPoint outlets can be found in your local newsagents, convenience stores or supermarkets - find a Simple Payment point near you.
+You can find PayPoint outlets in your local newsagents, convenience store or supermarket - find a Simple Payment point near you.

 To collect a payment, show your card and confirm your memorable date.
 You’ll need to show some original documents as proof of your identity - copies are not acceptable.

 - valid UK photo or paper driving licence

 - current gas, electricity, water or landline phone bill (less than 3 months old)

 If you don’t have a Simple Payment card

 You’ll need to get a unique payment reference number for each payment.
 When you open your account, you’ll be given your first payment reference number.
 Take this to a Simple Payment outlet.